-Figure 5 illustrates how the latch controller AFSM and the completion detection circuit work together.
-The behavior of the combined latch controller AFSM and completion detection circuit is specified in the signal transition graph (STG) in Figure 6.
-When focusing on the STG and the synthesis of the AFSM, it is sufficient to represent the completion detection circuit as a black box which is triggered by a positive signal transition (Ain+) and which then produces a variable width pulse (T-->T+).
+Figure 4 illustrates how the latch controller AFSM and the completion detection circuit work together.
+The behavior of the combined latch controller AFSM and completion detection circuit is specified in the signal transition graph (STG) in Figure 7.
+When focusing on the STG and the synthesis of the AFSM, it is sufficient to represent the completion detection circuit as a black box which is triggered by a positive signal transition (Ain+) and which then produces a variable width pulse (T- - > T+).

 Looking at the STG it is seen that the handshaking on the input and output sides are totally decoupled; except for the fact that the latch controller will not accept new data (Ain+) until after T+.
-If only one AFSM is required, i.e., the circuit is working as a stand-alone processing unit and there are no external timing constraints, AFSM will work in two different oscillating settings: (i) Rin connected to Ain and Rout connected to Aout through an inverter, and (ii) Rout connected to Rin and Aout connected to Ain (i.e., the output port connected to the input port).
+If only one AFSM is required, i.e., the circuit is working as a stand-alone processing unit and there are no external timing constraints, AFSM will work in two different oscillating settings: (i) Rin connected to Ain through an inverter and Rout connected to Aout, and (ii) Rout connected to Rin and Aout connected to Ain (i.e., the output port connected to the input port).
+These modes and use cases are explained in the next section.